 To Vivienne Westwood, that’s a sick mindset.

-“Buy less, choose well, and make it last,” said the British designer.
+“Buy less, choose well, and make it last,” Once said the British designer.

 As the face of one of the last independent fashion houses in the world, Vivienne has initiated multiple anti-fast fashion protests and collections.